-The Daily Study Bible commentaries, written by Scottish author William Barclay (1907-1978) have been published and read for almost 50 years.
+The Daily Study Bible commentaries, written by Scottish author William Barclay (1907-1978), have been published and read for almost 50 years.
+They are Bible commentaries that most readers find easy to understand.
 Though he worked as a college professor, Barclay decided to dedicate his life to “making the best biblical scholarship available to the average reader.”

 The eventual result was the Daily Study Bible, a set of 17 commentaries on the New Testament, published by Saint Andrew Press, the Church of Scotland’s publishing house.

 |3 Popular Barclay Books|

 |The Parables of Jesus (link goes to Amazon using exact ISBN); easy to understand; can be used for devotional purposes, Bible studies, and small groups|